Environment

 In addition to the company’s own emission reduction measures, compensating for unavoidable emissions with climate protection certificates is another way to effectively mitigate climate change.
 Thanks to this approach, Linde Material Handling (Schweiz) AG has been delivering equipment to customers in Switzerland in a carbon-neutral way since July 2022, making it one of the first intralogistics companies to offer climate-friendly transportation.
 The company works with Swiss Climate to purchase emission certificates and support selected climate protection projects.

-All German companies in the Group also offer their employees the opportunity to use a portion of their gross pay to lease a bicycle, which they can then also use privately.
+All German companies in the Group also offer their employees the opportunity to use a portion of their gross pay to lease a bicycle, which they can then use outside of their commute as well.
 By offering this scheme, Linde MH is responding to the wishes of many colleagues while at the same time promoting sustainable mobility.
 Furthermore, new company car regulations were introduced at Linde MH Nordic Markets (Denmark, Sweden, Norway) in 2022 meaning that only hybrid and purely electric cars are now permitted.

 Other Monitored Emissions